Spectral efficiency

-Spectral efficiency, spectrum efficiency or bandwidth efficiency refers to the information rate that can be transmitted over a given bandwidth in a specific communication system.
+Spectral efficiency (alternatively, spectrum efficiency or bandwidth efficiency) refers to the information rate that can be transmitted over a given bandwidth in a specific communication system.
 It is a measure of how efficiently a limited frequency spectrum is utilized by the physical layer protocol, and sometimes by the medium access control (the channel access protocol).

 Link spectral efficiency

+Definition

 The link spectral efficiency of a digital communication system is measured in bit/s/Hz, or, less frequently but unambiguously, in (bit/s)/Hz.
 It is the net bit rate (useful information rate excluding error-correcting codes) or maximum throughput divided by the bandwidth in hertz of a communication channel or a data link.

-Alternatively, the spectral efficiency may be measured in bit/symbol, which is equivalent to bits per channel use (bpcu), implying that the net bit rate is divided by the symbol rate (modulation rate) or line code pulse rate.
+Alternatively and less commonly, spectral efficiency may be measured in bit/symbol, which is equivalent to bits per channel use (bpcu).
+This can be calculated by dividing the net bit rate by the symbol rate (modulation rate).

-Link spectral efficiency is typically used to analyze the efficiency of a digital modulation method or line code, sometimes in combination with a forward error correction (FEC) code and other physical layer overhead.
-In the latter case, a "bit" refers to a user data bit; FEC overhead is always excluded.
+Link spectral efficiency is typically used to analyze the efficiency of a digital modulation method or line code.
+Spectral efficiency calculations may or may count bits used for forward error correction (FEC) code and other physical layer overhead.
+If FEC overhead is excluded, a "bit" refers to a user data bit only.

-The modulation efficiency in bit/s is the gross bit rate (including any error-correcting code) divided by the bandwidth.
+The modulation efficiency in bit/s is the gross bit rate, which includes any bits used for FEC, divided by the bandwidth.